Connor-McCartney/Connor-McCartney.github.io/_pages/misc/ecommerce.md

 Use nginx reverse proxy to cirumvent this.

-start it with `sudo systemctl start nginx` and you should be able to see the default page if you go to your public IP.
+Start it with `sudo systemctl start nginx` and you should be able to see the default page if you go to your public IP.

 Then run your website on some other random port, eg `sudo npx next start -p 3000`